 If you have anything you would like me to add to this post or another topic please comment below.
 I would love to hear from you.

 The oil I used for this project was Doterra Lavender Peace.
-I use this oil so much for diffusing in my room at night to help sleep, room spray because it smells so great, during the day in the diffuser so it provide and ongoing nice smell when guests arrive…. pretty much anything I think of that needs a nice smell.
+I use this oil so much for diffusing in my room at night to help sleep, room spray because it smells so great, during the day in the diffuser so it provides an ongoing nice smell when guests arrive…. pretty much anything I think of that needs a nice smell.

 1. a nice smell.